-Energy Ministers gathered for the fourth Clean Energy Ministerial meeting in New Delhi in April 2013 to discuss progress toward clean energy goals.
+Energy ministers and high-level delegates gathered for the Fifth Clean Energy Ministerial (CEM5) in Seoul, Korea on May 12-13, 2014.
 Photo courtesy of the CEM Secretariat.

 The Clean Energy Ministerial (CEM) is a high-level global forum to share best practices and promote policies and programs that encourage and facilitate the transition to a global clean energy economy.

 The CEM is focused on three global climate and energy policy goals: